Elizabeth Bowen: Life

 Her final novel, Eva Trout, or Changing Scenes (1968), won the James Tait Black Memorial Prize in 1969 and was shortlisted for the Booker Prize in 1970.
-Subsequently, she was a judge (alongside her friend Cyril Connolly) that awarded the 1972 Man Booker Prize to John Berger for G. She spent Christmas 1972 at Kinsale, County Cork, with her friends, Major Stephen Vernon and his wife, Lady Ursula (daughter of the Duke of Westminster) but was hospitalised upon her return.
-Here she was visited by Connolly, Lady Ursula Vernon, Isaiah Berlin, Rosamund Lehmann, and her literary agent, Spencer Curtis Brown, among others.
+Subsequently, she was a judge (alongside her friend Cyril Connolly) that awarded the 1972 Man Booker Prize to John Berger for G. She spent Christmas 1972 at Kinsale, County Cork, with her friends, Major Stephen Vernon and his wife Lady Ursula (daughter of the Duke of Westminster), but was hospitalised upon her return.
+Here she was visited by Connolly, Lady Ursula Vernon, Isaiah Berlin, Rosamund Lehmann, Charles Ritchie, and her literary agent Spencer Curtis Brown.

-In 1972 Bowen developed lung cancer.
-She died in University College Hospital on 22 February 1973, aged 73.
-She is buried with her husband in St Colman's churchyard in Farahy, close to the gates of Bowen's Court, where there is a memorial plaque to the author (which bears the words of John Sparrow) at the entrance to St Colman's Church, where a commemoration of her life is held annually.
+In 1972, Bowen developed lung cancer.
+She died in University College Hospital on 22 February 1973, age 73.
+She is buried with her husband in St Colman's churchyard in Farahy, close to the gates of Bowen's Court.
+There is a memorial plaque to the author bearing the words of John Sparrow at the entrance to St Colman's Church, where a commemoration of her life is held annually.

 Legacy

 In 1977, Victoria Glendinning published the first biography of Elizabeth Bowen.
-In 2009, Glendinning published a book about the relationship between Charles Ritchie and Bowen, based on his diaries and her letters to him.
+In 2009, Glendinning published Love's Civil War, a compilation of letters Bowen wrote to Charles Ritche during their relationship, and excerpts from Ritchie's diary.
 In 2012, English Heritage marked Bowen's Regent's Park home at Clarence Terrace with a blue plaque.
-A blue plaque was unveiled 19 October 2014 to mark Bowen's residence at the Coach House, The Croft, Headington, from 1925 to 1935.
+Another blue plaque was unveiled 19 October 2014 to mark Bowen's residence at the Coach House, The Croft, Headington, from 1925 to 1935.

-Themes
+Fiction

-Bowen was greatly interested in "life with the lid on and what happens when the lid comes off", in the innocence of orderly life, and in the eventual, irrepressible forces that transform experience.
+Bowen was interested in "life with the lid on and what happens when the lid comes off", in the innocence of orderly life, and in the eventual, irrepressible forces that transform experience.
 Bowen also examined the betrayal and secrets that lie beneath a veneer of respectability.
 The style of her works is highly wrought and owes much to literary modernism.

 She was an admirer of film and influenced by the filmmaking techniques of her day.
 The locations in which Bowen's works are set often bear heavily on the psychology of the characters and on the plots.
-Bowen's war novel The Heat of the Day (1948) is considered one of the quintessential depictions of London’s atmosphere during the bombing raids of World War II.
+Bowen's war novel The Heat of the Day (1949) is considered one of the quintessential depictions of London's atmosphere during the bombing raids of World War II.

 She was also a notable writer of ghost stories.
 Supernatural fiction writer Robert Aickman considered Elizabeth Bowen to be "the most distinguished living practitioner" of ghost stories.
-He included her tale 'The Demon Lover' in his anthology The Second Fontana Book of Great Ghost Stories.
+He included her tale "The Demon Lover" in his anthology The Second Fontana Book of Great Ghost Stories.